Title: Fireborn (Book 1 in the Born Prophecy series)

 While there were several things I didn’t enjoy, I still appreciate that this is a well-written book with a good pace, an interesting premise, a clear idea of what the second book will bring, and some interesting characters.
 Honestly, the bird character is my favorite, but Hallow was definitely worth reading about.
 For a standard fantasy, this wasn’t bad, but wasn’t exactly spectacular, either.

 How many cups of tea will you need?

-Thank you so much to NetGalley and the publisher for an advance copy.
+Thank you so much to NetGalley and the publisher for a free copy of this book.
 All opinions are my own.